 Simply telling your vendor that you care about cybersecurity—or asking them to describe the controls they have in place to protect your data—is useless.
-If you want a strong vendor compliance program, spell out all of your expectations in your vendor contract as part of your vendor compliance checklist.
+If you want a strong vendor compliance program, including listing out all of your expectations in your vendor contract as part of your vendor compliance checklist.

 This step cannot be skipped over.
 A data breach through a third party is bad enough—but discovering that your contractual agreement with the vendor who was breached didn’t clearly spell out security expectations is exponentially worse.
 The best time to define these contractual obligations is at the beginning of a vendor relationship, but you can—and should—revisit current vendor contracts to be sure they clarify your expectations.

 Be specific when you create these legal documents.
 Telling your vendors they must implement “a reasonable amount of security measures” is meaningless.
 What is reasonable?
 Who defines it—you or your vendor?
 Specific and actionable language will protect you from legal scrutiny and liability.

 2. Require your vendors to be aligned with frameworks and obtain certifications you feel strongly about.

 You may choose for all your third parties to be compliant with ISO 27001, or align with the NIST risk management framework as part of your vendor compliance checklist.
 If so, you’ll need to write this plainly in your contract.
 Keep in mind that requirements like these will likely impact your vendors’ budgets, as many will need to hire a consultant to help build a security program that satisfies the controls.

 3. Require your vendors to notify you when they experience a security incident.